-- basic concepts (qualitatively) - photons, quantum efficiency, blooming, smearing - analog to digital conversion - relationship of gamma transforms to # of bits required - don't worry about specific circuits - ♦ how does aliasing and filtering apply to a digital camera? - fill factor, per-pixel microlenses, antialiasing filters - be able to explain how exposure time is a temporal prefilter - color sensing technologies - be able to recognize them from a name or sketch - tradeoffs between the technologies (qualitatively) - what is demosaicing?
+- photons, quantum efficiency, blooming, smearing - analog to digital conversion - relationship of gamma correction to # of bits required - don't worry about specific circuits - how does aliasing and filtering apply to a digital camera? - fill factor, per-pixel microlenses, antialiasing filters - be able to explain how exposure time is a temporal prefilter - color sensing technologies - be able to recognize them from a name or sketch - tradeoffs between the technologies (qualitatively) - what is demosaicing?